sathomas/jsDataV.is/src/text/apndA/02-arrays.md

 <tspan x="96.51" y="36">arr</tspan>
 </text>
 </svg>
-<figcaption>Underscore has many utilities to make it easy to work with arrays.</figcaption>
+<figcaption>Underscore.js has many utilities to make it easy to work with arrays.</figcaption>
 </figure>

-Underscore's  `first()` method provides a simple way to extract the first element of an array, or the first _n_ elements.
+Underscore.js's  `first()` method provides a simple way to extract the first element of an array, or the first _n_ elements.

 ``` {.javascript}
 > _(arr).first()